 - Fuel advances & fuel card programs are available for trucking companies & freight brokers.

-A Truck Factoring Program That Works for You
+A Freight Factoring Program That Works for You

-Factor Finders works with a nationwide network of truck factoring companies with extensive knowledge of the trucking industry.
+Factor Finders works with a nationwide network of factoring companies with extensive knowledge of the freight industry.
 Our job is to do more so you don’t have to.
 We match you with the best truck factoring company to meet all your needs.

 Contact us today, tell us what you’re looking for and get started with the factoring process.
 Even if you’re currently working with a freight factoring company, contact Factor Finders to get a better deal.